Google has made changes to the way your data insights are pulled.

 - In-market segments: These audience segments are customers who are in the market, which means that they’re researching products and are actively considering buying a service or product like yours.
 In-market segments can help advertisers focus on conversions from customers most likely to make a purchase.
 For example, an outdoor apparel company may learn that the people in their “All converters” segment are more likely to be interested in “Winter Sports Equipment & Accessories” than the chosen benchmark.

-- Affinity segments: These audience segments can help businesses cost efficiently expand a TV ad campaign to an online campaign.
+- Affinity segments: These audience segments can help businesses expand a TV ad campaign to an online campaign with little cost.
 They’re based on the peoples’ lifestyles, buying habits, and long-term interests.
 For example, an outdoor apparel company can find that the people in their “All visitors” segment are more interested in the affinity segment “Outdoor enthusiasts” when compared to the benchmark.

 Ways to act on insights